 Cocaine Overdose Symptoms

-Cocaine overdose symptoms are similar to but more severe than the normal side effects associated with cocaine use.
-Cocaine’s faster absorption into the user’s system increases the risk of accidental overdose.
-Injecting cocaine carries the highest rate of risk, although snorting and smoking are still incredibly risky.
+Cocaine overdose symptoms are similar to but more severe than the normal effects of cocaine use.
+Cocaine’s fast absorption into the user’s system increases the risk of accidental overdose.
+Injecting cocaine carries the highest risk, although snorting and smoking are still incredibly risky.
 Because users have different body types, genetic makeups, and health histories, not all users will react in the same way to cocaine, and the amount needed to cause an overdose will vary by user.

-Combining cocaine with other drugs such as alcohol is very popular, and increases the risk of overdose.
+Combining cocaine with other drugs, such as alcohol, is very popular and increases the risk of overdose.
 Cocaine and alcohol form a chemical called cocaethylene when combined.
 Cocaethylene increases the effects of cocaine and can cause heart attacks, cardiac arrest, or sudden cardiac death.
-It puts additional strain on the heart and liver and has been linked to severe heart damage and liver disease because of buildup in the liver over time.
+It puts additional strain on the heart and liver and has been linked to severe heart damage and liver disease because of its buildup in the liver over time.

 Signs of a cocaine overdose can be physical, mental, and emotional.